wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/3-fix-outlook-authentication-issues.md

 - Having multiple work and school accounts on the device.
 - Experiencing proxy server pre-authentication issues.
 - Using an app password instead of an account password.
-- Using multifactor authentication with an outdated Outlook version.
+- Using multi-factor authentication with an outdated Outlook version.

 These are often symptoms that appear after enabling modern authentication.
 In these situations, the best approach is to clear the Credential Manager in Windows, and then recreate the Outlook profile.